Team-Tengu-JS-Apps/music-sharing-app/README.md

   * Give stars to an item

 Song items can be sorted by date and username.
 Users can add a song.
 Only five stars to give per day.
-Only songs with low views and rating can be added (data queried from YT's data API) The lower the views and rating, the higher the starting stars/underdog modifier.
+Only older songs with low views can be added (data queried from YT's data API).
+The lower the views and upload year, the higher the starting stars/underdog modifier.
 Comments are anonymous, one random comment is displayed under the "watch video" box (slider).
 See also the initial design.png.

 ## Routes